 (6) The regulations may prescribe information that must be included in a property condition report.

-[Section 27C inserted by No. 60 of 2011 s.
+[Section 27C inserted: No. 60 of 2011 s.
 22.]

 Division 1 — Rent and security bonds

 27. Restriction on consideration for tenancy agreement

 (1) Subject to subsection (2), a person shall not require or receive from a tenant any monetary amount for or in relation to a residential tenancy agreement other than rent and a security bond.